Help your team organise their time

 - Share the plan for the coming months.
 There will be changes in the way people work.
 If possible, create a chart or document which shows the planned company or business response to a range of potential scenarios.
 For example, if all employees are asked to work from home we will hold a virtual meeting on Zoom at 9:30am every morning.
 Be specific and clear.
 This will help you and your colleagues to plan and organise their time while working from home.

 Keep your team informed

 - Signpost your staff to the most up-to-date information and advice.
-A weekly email with a round up of the latest news and relevant government information including any update from you regarding the business and any future changes is a good way to keep everyone informed.
+A weekly email with a round up of any relevant government information, any business updates and any future changes is a good way to keep everyone informed.

 - For many people working from home will come with distractions.
 Where possible, be flexible regarding when employees complete their work.
 Setting agreed and achievable deadlines for completion allows employees to work around distractions and at times which work best for them.